exasol/data-science-examples/tutorials/machine-learning/sagemaker-extension/tutorial.md

 ### 3.2 Train with SageMaker Autopilot

-When you execute the SQL command to train a model, the Exasol SageMaker-Extension securely exports the specified table from Exasol Database to your specified AWS S3 bucket.
-This exporting operation is highly efficient, as it is performed in parallel.
+When you execute the SQL command to train a model, the Exasol SageMaker-Extension securely exports the specified table from the Exasol Database to your specified AWS S3 bucket.
+This export operation is highly efficient, as it is performed in parallel.
 After that the execution script calls Amazon SageMaker Autopilot, which automatically perform an end-to end machine learning development, to build a model.
 The following figure indicates this solution.